 Angela:

-"One of the biggest challenges is cultural differences.
+"One of the biggest challenges is finding integral suppliers that match importer needs in terms of fulfilling their needs with quick reactions, reaching a competitive Price point for their markets with a product that will sell thanks to its consistent quality and presentation.
 In our countries, planning isn’t as developed as in Western or North American countries.
-We’re often more reactive and expect things to resolve on their own, which can create friction with clients who expect 100% compliance, quick solutions, and responses tailored to their needs.
-Time zone differences play a significant role in getting real-time responses or short turnaround times, which can affect customer satisfaction and business opportunities.
+We’re often more reactive and expect things to resolve on their own which can create friction with clients who expect 100% compliance, quick solutions, and responses tailored to their needs.
+Time zone differences play a significant role in getting real-time responses or short turnaround times, which can affect negatively customer satisfaction and business opportunities.

 Q: How do you solve these problems and help your customers in the process?